Klika-Tech/nucleo-azure-iot-demo/README.md

 The platform demonstrates a Nucleo board with AWS IoT integration use case.
 The major platform components are:

 1. [**STM32 Nucleo-64 board**](http://www2.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo.html?querycriteria=productId=LN1847) with [WiFi](http://www2.st.com/content/st_com/en/products/ecosystems/stm32-open-development-environment/stm32-nucleo-expansion-boards/stm32-ode-connect-hw/x-nucleo-idw01m1.html) and [sensors](http://www2.st.com/content/st_com/en/products/ecosystems/stm32-open-development-environment/stm32-nucleo-expansion-boards/stm32-ode-sense-hw/x-nucleo-iks01a1.html) expansions.
 The board is a "thing" for the AWS IoT service.
-It updates its shadow with the sensors data every 5 seconds.
+It updates its shadow with the sensors data every second.
 1. **AWS-powered back-end** receives the data, stores it in a DB and provides an API for the data retrieval.
 1. **Web dashboard** uses the API to fetch and visualize the data
 1. **Android app** is another front-end.
 It fetches and displays the sensors data as well.